poulainv/app-ratings-etl/README.md

 ## Stack

-- Python script to fetch (generate!) data
+- Python script to fetch reviews
 - Define schema with Glue
 - Use Kinesis S3 to store data into Parquet file
 - Athena to compute aggregations